Nexusoft/Mining-Pool/README.md

                             note: this is not needed if you mine to localhost (127.0.0.1).
 This is primarily used for a local-area-network setup

     -mining               Ensure mining LLP servers are initialized.
-    -apiauth=0            API calls to the wallet need no authorization (will be changed in future releases) -indexheight          needed to query the wallet for blocks with height param
+    -indexheight          needed to query the wallet for blocks with height param
 ```